How regularly you should replace your air filters may depend on the following:

-For basic 1"–3" air filters, manufacturers often tell you to get new ones every 30–60 days.
-If you deal with from light to moderate allergies, you could install a better air filter or get new ones even more regularly.
+For basic 1"–3" air filters, manufacturers typically instruct you to get new ones every 30–60 days.
+If you deal with from light to moderate allergies, you could install a better air filter or replace them even more frequently.

-Or, if you're in a more remote area or less occupied residence (like a vacation house) and there are a reduced number of cars around, annually could be frequent enough.
+Or, if you're in a more remote area or less occupied house (like a vacation house) and there are a reduced number of cars around, yearly could be frequent enough.

-Here are averages that can help you know how often you should change the air filter at your house:
+Here are averages that might help you know how often you should change the air filter at your residence: